vijay2181/jenkins-fail-concurrent-build-same-job/README.md

 - **Controlled Deployments**: The team can manually assess the situation and re-trigger the deployment once the current one completes, ensuring controlled and orderly deployments.
 - **Avoiding Downtime**: This approach reduces the risk of downtime or deployment conflicts, maintaining the stability of the production environment.

-### Conclusion

-While queuing builds is useful in many scenarios, failing concurrent builds provides greater control, immediate feedback, and more efficient resource management, especially in environments where resources are limited, and quick feedback is essential.
-This approach helps maintain the stability and reliability of the CI/CD pipeline by avoiding potential conflicts and resource contention.

-- Failing concurrent builds provides greater control, immediate feedback, and efficient resource management, especially in environments requiring quick feedback and stability.
-T
-- his approach helps maintain the reliability of the CI/CD pipeline by avoiding conflicts and resource contention.

 ## How It Is Useful